jgnog/elasticsearch-twitter-demo/README.md

 The provided script in `main.py` already has all the code needed to extract tweets via the Twitter API.
-The list of authors that will be searched in is in the file `data_authors` where each line is a valid username.
+The list of authors that will be searched in is in the file `authors` where each line is a valid username.
 The provided list contains authors known for tweeting about Data Analytics.
 Feel free to add more.